redhat-developer/gitops-operator/docs/OpenShift GitOps Usage Guide.md

 ### **Configure Argo CD RBAC**

-By default, any user logged into Argo CD using RHSSO will be a read-only user.
+For versions upto and not including v1.10, any user logged into Argo CD using RHSSO will be a read-only user by default.

 `policy.default: role:readonly`

+For versions starting v1.10 and above,

+- any user logged into the default Argo CD instance `openshift-gitops` in namespace `openshift-gitops` will have no access by default.

+`policy.default: ''`

+- any user logged into user managed custom Argo CD instance will have `read-only` access by default.

+`policy.default: 'role:readonly'`

 This behavior can be modified by updating the *argocd-rbac-cm*  configmap data section.